angelo-v/wp-linked-data/src/readme.txt

 At least PHP 5.3.0 is required to use this plugin.

 It is recommended that you install the pecl_http PHP extension (http://pecl.php.net/package/pecl_http).
 The plugin will work without it, but only with a simplified, inaccurate content negotiation.

+== Changelog ==

+= 0.2 =
+* distinguish users (persons) and their user accounts
+* use sioc:creator_of instead of foaf:publications
+* replaced inexistent dc:content by sioc:content (plain text) for blog post content
+* added sioc:Weblog resource for the blog itself

+= 0.1 =
+* puplishing blog post metadata as linked data
+* publishing FOAF profiles for blog authors
+* content negotiation supporting Turtle and RDF/XML format